 You might carry a measuring cup suitable for these quantities, or simply measure a teaspoon and carry that – their volumes vary widely.
 Alternately, just make up some 8:1 sugar/salt mix – optionally with a vitamin/mineral supplement pill crushed in – and carry that.

-"Saudi champagne", a 50-50 mixture of club soda and apple juice, is quite palatable and reasonably close to the right mix for rehydration.
-Club soda or sparkling mineral water has dissolved salts and minerals, unlike plain or carbonated water, and the apple juice has some sugars.
+"Saudi champagne", a 50-50 mixture of soda water (club soda) and apple juice, is quite palatable and reasonably close to the right mix for rehydration.
+Soda water has dissolved salts and minerals, and the apple juice has some sugars.
 However, the carbonation may not sit well on an upset stomach.